kchoover14/surveillance-police-trust-festivals/README.md

   - Steve Graham, School of Architecture, Planning and Landscape, Newcastle University (Smart Festivals paper only)

 **Data for Smart Festivals**
-https://figshare.com/articles/dataset/Surveillance_Anxiety_survey_data/7364576
+Survey data were imported from Survey Monkey and cleaned and analyzed in R by JCB. https://figshare.com/articles/dataset/Surveillance_Anxiety_survey_data/7364576

 **Data for Surveillance Trust**
 Survey data were imported from Survey Monkey and cleaned by JCB.
+Data were analyzed by KCH and scripts are found in this repository.
 The data in the Excel spreadsheet in this repository are found on three tabs:
  - original survey data
  - qualitative data from write-in responses
  - and the data used for analysis.